 Spend a Day at City Park

 You can easily spend an entire day outdoors at New Orleans City Park.
-Browse the park’s artistic offerings at the Sydney and Walda Besthoff or Enrique Alférez sculpture gardens, or plan a family-friendly outing at the Carousel Gardens Amusement Park or the newly renovated Storyland, or have a picnic near the water and ask about some of the park’s recreation rentals.
-There’s plenty to see, do and experience at this bustling Mid-City attraction.
-Find more ideas in our Guide to New Orleans City Park.
+Browse the park’s artistic offerings at the Sydney and Walda Besthoff Sculpture Garden and the Enrique Alférez Sculpture Garden, plan a family-friendly outing at the newly renovated Storyland, or have a picnic near Big Lake and ask about some of the park’s recreation rentals.
+There’s plenty to see, do, and experience at this sprawling Mid-City oasis.

 Secluded swamp tours